Thiem beats Zverev to reach 1st Australian Open final - WHIZ News

 Now he will face a similar challenge: Djokovic owns a record seven titles from the hard courts of the Australian Open.

+“He’s playing the best tennis of his life,” said Zverev, who was making his debut in a Slam semifinal.

 Thiem never had been past the fourth round in Melbourne until now.
-But he’s in rather fine form at the moment, with three consecutive wins over top-10 opponents, including No. 1 Nadal in the quarterfinals and, now, No. 7 Zverev.
+But he’s morphing into a superior hard-court player — and one in rather fine form at the moment, with three consecutive wins over top-10 opponents, including No. 1 Nadal in the quarterfinals and, now, No. 7 Zverev.

+“He flattens his shot out much more.
+Before, he was a complete clay-court player.
+A lot of movement, a lot of running around, stuff like that,” Zverev said.
+“Now he has a complete hard court game.”

-In both of those most recent victories, Thiem was better at the most crucial junctures, happy to exchange in back-of-the-court exchanges until an opening presented itself.
+In both of those most recent victories, Thiem was better at the most crucial junctures, happy to engage in back-of-the-court exchanges until an opening presented itself.

 He played three tiebreakers against the reliably relentless Nadal — and emerged with all three.
 Then came two tiebreakers against Zverev — and Thiem took both.